microsoft/promptpex/samples/speech-tag.prompty.input_spec.md

-The input must be a sentence followed by a semicolon and a word contained within that sentence.
+The input is a sentence and a word from that sentence separated by a semicolon.
-The word must be a single term found in the preceding sentence.
+The sentence must be a valid string of words.
-The sentence can contain multiple words, including punctuation and spaces.
+The word must be a single word that is present in the sentence.